 - BEST BANG FOR THE BUCK: City Pickers Patio Raised Garden Bed

-- UPGRADE PICK: Vegepod Raised Garden Bed
+- BEST WITH COVER: Vegepod Raised Garden Bed

 Types of Raised Garden Beds

 - A raised ground bed requires no additional materials other than soil.
-It’s a simple form of raised bed with flat-topped mounds, usually 6 to 8 inches high.
+It’s a simple form of a raised bed with flat-topped mounds, usually 6 to 8 inches high.
 Raised ground beds are great for gardeners who have large areas to plant but do not want the added expense of building support frames.

 - A containerized raised bed has taller sides (10 inches or more).
 Containerized raised beds can be placed just about anywhere, including lawns, walkways, or decks.
 They take more soil to fill, but their versatility and ease of use make them ideal for high-traffic areas or for people with accessibility issues.

-However, for vegetable gardens, it’s recommended that you do not use pressure-treated lumber because it leaches heavy metals into the soil.
+However, for vegetable gardens, it’s recommended to avoid using pressure-treated lumber because it can leach heavy metals into the soil.
 Fortunately, most easy-to-assemble raised beds tend to be made of food-safe, rot-resistant wood or plastic.

-Width, on the other hand, is determined by how far you can reach.
-You’ll want to be able to reach the center of the bed from either side of the frame without having to step into the bed, which would compress the soil.
+When it comes to the length and width of a raised bed, consider the space constraints.
+Length is limited by the size of the yard and the building materials.
+Width, on the other hand, is determined by how far the user can reach.
+Gardeners need to be able to reach the center of the bed from either side of the frame without having to step into the bed, which would compress the soil.
 For most people, the ideal width is 4 feet.